JasonPiszcyk/AppCore/README.md

 - Python >= 3.8

-If intending to use multiprocessing or queuing it is recommended to use Python3.12 or higher as there is better multiproessing support.
+**NOTE:** The task_queue module does not work correctly on Python versions < 3.12 due to problems in thge SyncManager implementation.
+If intending to use queuing it is recommended to use Python 3.12 or higher as there is better multiprocessing support.

 ## Dependencies